BongumusaSizwe/ML-Mzekezeke/README.md

 # ML-Mzekezeke
-In this project, I intend to use machine learning and AI techniques in order to confirm or deny that Mzekezeke is indeed Dj Sbu
+In this project, I intend to use machine learning and AI techniques to confirm or deny that Mzekezeke is indeed Dj Sbu